Embraer ERJ 170 FMS Error & Fatigue

-ATSB reports that Embraer ERJ 170 VH-ANO, operated by Airnorth, was flying from Darwin to the Glencore McArthur River Mine, Northern Territory.
+ATSB reports that Embraer ERJ 170 VH-ANO, operated by Airnorth, was flying from Darwin to the Glencore McArthur River Mine, Northern Territory on 10 January 2013.
 Shortly after passing navigational waypoint SNOOD, 125nm north-west of McArthur River Mine, the aircraft’s flight path started diverging from its planned track.
 Air traffic control detected this, advised the crew.
 The aircraft landed safely at Arthur River Mine.
 ATSB report that:

 …while updating the aircraft’s flight management system for the descent into McArthur River Mine, the crew unintentionally omitted entering an intended navigational waypoint that was located 25nm north-west of McArthur River Mine.
 This omission resulted in the aircraft’s autopilot tracking the aircraft direct to the initial approach fix instead of first tracking to the intended waypoint.
 The crew’s crosschecking processes were not effective in identifying the data input error.

 The omission of the 25nm waypoint when entering data into the Multifunctional Control Display Unit (MCDU) was almost certainly a skill-based error.
 Omitting a step in a task is one of the most common types of human error (Reason 2002).
 There was insufficient information to determine if the omission on this occasion was due to a slip (error of execution) or a lapse (error of memory).

 A range of conditions may have increased the likelihood of the crew not initially detecting the data input error on this occasion.
 These included: